HorizenOfficial/rpc-tests/README.md

 ### Running Custom Tests

-If you're EVM nodes have custom endpoints (e.g. like the zen ones), ensure they are in the `rpc/custom` directory and add them as comma separated values to `CUSTOM_RPC_TESTS`:
+If your EVM nodes have custom endpoints (e.g. like the zen ones), ensure they are in the `rpc/custom` directory and add them as comma separated values to `CUSTOM_RPC_TESTS`:

     TEST_ENV=local CUSTOM_RPC_TESTS=zen,another npm test